 Premenopausal women

-The linear effect of number of live births and quadratic effect of live births was not significant in any primary model in premenopausal women (n = 2,166; see Table 2; Figure 4).
+The linear effect of number of live births and squared term, or quadratic effect, of live births was not significant in any primary model in premenopausal women (n = 2,166; see Table 2; Figure 4).
 Sample sizes for our sensitivity analyses controlling for chronological age only were slightly larger (n = 2,686), as less participants were excluded due to missing covariate information.
 Similar to our primary analyses, the main effects of live births (both linear and quadratic terms) were not significant across all measures of biological age (Table 2).
 Of the 2,166 premenopausal women in our primary analyses, data on years since last live birth were available for 1,617.
 The average years since last live birth was 8.87 (SE = 0.19).
 After correcting for multiple comparisons, the main effect of years since last live birth was not significant in any model, nor were any of the interaction terms between years since last live birth and parity (Table 2).

 Our sample size for analyses including months since last live birth (n = 107) was significantly limited by the fact that this subsample excluded all postmenopausal women, and excluded women sampled prior to this question being added in the 2007-2008 cycle.
 Because of this limited sample size, these results should be interpreted as exploratory only.
 On average, women with valid responses to this question gave birth 10.7 months ago (SE = 0.63).
 After correcting for multiple comparisons, the main effects of months since last live birth and parity was not significant in any model, nor were any of the interaction terms between months since last live birth and parity (Table 2).